 Dribbble is best for: design inspiration, exposure for your work, finding jobs and freelance opportunities.

-Behance, owned by Adobe, is another excellent platform for showcasing your work.
+Behance, owned by Adobe, is another excellent designer social network for showcasing your skills.
 Unlike Dribbble, you don’t need an invite or a paid account to be able to showcase your work on Behance.
 Despite the fact that it is open to anyone, the quality of work that you’ll find on Behance is quite high.
+Just browse the cover images when you arrive at the site and you’re sure to find something interesting and inspiring.

-While Dribbble focuses on various types of design, Behance has a broader user base.
-There are sections for photography, architecture, fashion, crafts, and other creative fields.
+While Dribbble focuses on various types of design, Behance has a broader user base and is a general online social network for creatives.
+There are sections for art, photography, logo design, architecture, fashion, crafts, and other creative fields.
 However, despite the broad audience, there are plenty of web and graphic designers that are active at Behance.

 Behance also integrates nicely with Adobe Portfolio.
-You can create your own portfolio site that features work you’ve already uploaded to your Behance profile.
+You can create your own portfolio site that features work and art you’ve already uploaded to your Behance profile.
+Designing and setting up your portfolio site is a breeze, and if you have a Creative Cloud subscription, you’ve already got access to this feature.

 You’ll also find a job board that includes full-time jobs, freelance opportunities, and internships.

-Behance is best for: design inspiration, exposure for your work, finding jobs and freelance opportunities.
+Behance is best for: design inspiration, exposure for your work by getting featured, finding jobs and freelance opportunities.

 Instagram now has more than 1 billion active users (source) with more than 500 million of them using the site/app every day.
-Because it’s a visual network, Instagram is a great fit for creatives, including designers.
+Because it’s a visual network, Instagram is a great fit for creatives, including designers and artists.
 Although you’ll find more photographers using Instagram, there are still plenty of graphic designers and web designers that are active on this network.

 Unlike some of the other major social networks, getting traffic back to your own site is a bit more challenging with Instagram.
 You can include a link in your profile, but your individual posts will not include clickable links.

-Instagram is best for: inspiration, exposure for your work, improving name recognition, and connecting with others in the industry.
+Instagram is best for: creative inspiration, exposure for your work, improving name recognition, sharing and finding tips, and connecting with others in the industry.

 Like Instagram, Pinterest is a visual platform.
 However, most of the other details of these two networks are very different.
 Unlike Instagram, Pinterest is one of the best platforms for driving traffic to your own website or blog.
 Many marketers, bloggers, and website owners use Pinterest actively for the purpose of traffic generation.